 The benefits of spinach don't stop there!
 Spinach and other leafy greens also provide folic acid, which is known to reduce the risk of neural tube defect and heart disease.
 Some studies have shown that the compounds in spinach may even improve your memory!

 Choose spinach that has vibrant deep green leaves no signs of yellowing in the stems.
 The leaves should look (and be) fresh and tender, not wilted or bruised.
 Avoid any that have a slimy coating as this is an indication of decay.
+Avoid leaves that are limp, damaged, or spotted.
+For the best quality, select leaves that are green and crisp, with a nice fresh fragrance.

 Spinach, bunched or prepackaged, needs to be washed very well before eating.
 The leaves and stems collect a lot of sand and soil.
 Before washing, trim off the roots and separate the leaves.
 Place the spinach in a large bowl of tepid water and swish the leaves around with your hands as this will allow any dirt to become dislodged.
 Remove the leaves from the water, empty your bowl, refill with clean water and repeat this process until no dirt remains in the water (usually two to three times will do the trick).
 If you're going to use it in a salad or want its "crunch" on a sandwich, use a salad spinner to dry the spinach.
 If you're going to be cooking it, you needn't dry it.